yipeng/brown_corpus/README.md

 * If you want to start from scratch, get `gen_word_freq.py`.
 * If you want the rank-freq counts, get `word_freq.csv/.7z`.

-I started this repo because I was curious to see how well the data fit.
+I started this repo because I wanted to verify power laws in data for myself after reading [Newman](http://arxiv.org/abs/cond-mat/0412004).
 You can see common methods of verification in my results below.

 1) Log-log plotting:
 ![log-log frequency rank graph](https://raw.githubusercontent.com/yipeng/brown_corpus/master/images/loglogcomparison.png)